maddigits/maddigits.github.com/_posts/2013-08-09-hubot-pokemon.md

 alternatives.

 We are using one called [talker][talker].
 It's pretty good and free.
-If you worry about your data, you could install [kandan][kandan] in your server, it even works in [heroku][heroku] if you want to.
+If you worry about your data, you could install kandan in your server, it even works in [heroku][heroku] if you want to.

 There is tons of other hubot compatible chats out there.
 You might want to take a look at them to see which best fit your needs.
-For the sake of information, we are using talker and, except that [it doesn't show us emojis by default][emoji-gist], it is awesome and works well for us.
+For the sake of information, we are using talker and, except that it doesn't show us emojis by default, it is awesome and works well for us.